 This article contains spoilers.
 Though drenched in visual complexities and sharp, hap-hazard editing, Ingmar Bergman’s Persona (1966) is film that is aurally interesting as it is exhilarating to view.
-Its opening segment of film footage from all corners of cinematic life, spliced together to form a montage of passing thoughts and nightmares, is actually a … Continue reading Persona (1966) – Consequences of a Silent World (Ingmar Bergman)
+Its opening segment of film footage from all corners of cinematic life, spliced together to form a montage of passing thoughts and nightmares, is actually a beautifully put together piece of sound editing as well.
+This … Continue reading Persona (1966) – Consequences of a Silent World (Ingmar Bergman)

 The slow and gradual death of a number of emotional pillars is a key theme to a much of Ingmar Bergman’s earlier work.
 Though the death of religion dominates his work fromThe Seventh Seal onwards, the physical death through aging and the passing of time that causes this, is something reserved to his earlier work.
-However … Continue reading Summer Interlude – Ingmar Bergman (1951)
+However the final conclusion of this act is almost never presented. … Continue reading Summer Interlude – Ingmar Bergman (1951)

 A dark vein of sorrow flows through many films by Swedish auteur Ingmar Bergman.
 With his constant obsession with death, whether it be in the physical sense of the metaphorical death of emotion or belief, his films often pack a punch way ahead of their times.
-In his so-called “Faith trilogy”, Bergman assesses the death … Continue reading Winter Light – Ingmar Bergman (1963)
+In his so-called “Faith trilogy”, Bergman assesses the death of things dearest to the human psyche such as religion, … Continue reading Winter Light – Ingmar Bergman (1963)